Marinius1/CS2450--601_Team-3/README.md

 **Search** - Search bar that allows you to search for specific employees.
 Search option allows you to modify your search by First name, Last name, or Employee number<br/>
 **Period** - Allows you to change the viewed pay period. <br/>

+##### What can you do?

+**Adjust PTO** - To change PTO values, you can directly influence the values in the PTO total and PTO used columns.</br>

+**Create a new time period** - Click the button labeled "New Pay Period", doing so will archive the current pay information and bring up a fresh page with new data. </br>

+**Upload sales made by commissioned employees** - Click the button labeled "import receipts", select the file where your receipts are and they will be added to the employees' database.
+You can also manually adjust the values in the Hours/Sales column to reflect the changes you desire. </br>

+**Upload timecards for salaried and hourly employees** - Click the button labeled "Import Timecards", select your timecard files and the changes will be uploaded.
+Like with the receipts option, you can also manually adjust the values in the Hours/Sales column.</br>

+**Issue Payments** - The "Pay" button will issue payments to all employees, sending them the total payment reflected in the total column </br>

+**Save your changes** - The "save" button on the top right will save your changes.
+WARNING: no changes made to the page will be kept if they aren't saved.</br>

 ### People

 **First Name** - First name of the employee listed in alphabetical order.
 This can be adjusted in the Admin page.<br/>